RoryBarnes/TRAPPIST-1/EccRotTideHeat/README.rst

    :width: 600px
    :align: center

-Surface energy flux due to tides as a function of eccentricity.
+Surface energy flux in W/m^2 due to tides as a function of eccentricity and rotation period.
 The tidal Q is 100 and the Love number of degree 2 is 0.3.
-The values for masses, radii, and orbital periods are from van Grootel et al. (2018) and Grimm et al. (2018).
-The green region is where energy fluxes are below Earth's modern (non-tidal) flux of 80 mW/m^2 ("Earth-like"), yellow-green is for fluxes between Earth and modern Io's of 2 W/m^2 ("Tidal Earth"), orange is fluxes between Io's and a runaway greenhouse at 300 W/m^2 ("Super-Io"), and red is for planets in a runaway greenhouse driven by tides ("Tidal Venus").